-See the Mounting Guide (delivered with the application key) for application examples and electrical connections.
+See the Installation Guide for electrical connections.

-The described functions are realized in ECL Comfort 210 for basic solutions and in ECL Comfort 310 for advanced solutions, for example M-bus, Modbus and Ethernet (Internet) communication.
+The described functions are realized in ECL Comfort 310 which also allows M-bus, Modbus and Ethernet (Internet) communication.

-The application Key A260 complies with ECL Comfort 210 and ECL Comfort 310 controllers as of software version 1.11 (visible at start-up of the controller and in 'Common controller settings' in 'System').
+The Application Key A319 complies with ECL Comfort 310 controllers as of software version 1.11 (visible at start-up of the controller and in 'Common controller settings' in 'System').

-Up to two Remote Control Units, ECA 30 or ECA 31, can be connected and the built-in room temperature sensor can be utilized.
+Up to two Remote Control Units, ECA 30 or ECA 31, can be connected.